Food safety: US legislation history

 In 1970 the Centers for Disease Control and Prevention (CDC) began keeping records on food-borne illness deaths.
 This was the beginning of effective record keeping that could be used to control and prevent similar outbreaks in the future.
 The first major food recall in the US was caused by canned mushrooms in 1973.
 This outbreak of botulism produced the National Botulism Surveillance System.
 This system collected the data on all confirmed cases of botulism in the US This led to processing regulations for low-acid foods to ensure proper heat treating of canned foods.
 The Jack in the Box E. coli outbreak of 1993 led the Clinton administration to put $43 million into the Food Safety Initiative to create many of the common specific regulations in place today.
 This initiative produced regulations on seafood, meat, poultry, and shell-eggs.
 This initiative produced a program for DNA fingerprinting to help track outbreaks and to determine their source.
 It also called for a cooperative detection and response effort between the CDC, FDA, USDA and local agencies called FoodNet.

 In 2011 the Food Safety Modernization Act (FSMA) produced what is considered the most significant food safety legislation in over 70 years.
 The significant difference between this and previous acts was that it shifted to focus from response and containment of food-borne disease outbreaks to their prevention.
 This act is still in the early implementation phase but gives the FDA authority to regulate the way foods are grown, processed, and harvested.

+Under Hazard Analysis and Critical Control Point (HACCP) guidelines, meat and poultry manufacturers are required to have an HACCP plan in accordance with 9 CFR part 417, juice manufacturers are required to have an HACCP plan in accordance with 21 CFR part 120, and seafood manufacturers are required to have an HACCP plan in accordance with 21 CFR part 123.